jsiegenthaler/homebridge-eosstb/README.md

 Logon methods for many providers changed from January 2024 to mid February 2024.

 ## Help Wanted
-For GB, IE, NL and CH the logon method is no longer working.
+For GB, IE and CH the logon method is no longer working.
 Refer Issue [#112](https://github.com/jsiegenthaler/homebridge-eosstb/issues/112).
 If are able to help, please get in touch.

 ## Readme Applicability